The

 for Punjab, except religious politics," continued Gurujot,

-who couldn't have cared less how his candor could raise a storm.
+who couldn't have cared less how his candour could raise a storm.

-the brains, Punjab would have been the IT capital of India.
+brains, Punjab would have been the IT capital of India.
+But then,

-revealing the inside story of Punjab's missed opportunity and
+the inside story of Punjab's missed opportunity and how Punjab's

-how Punjab's bureaucracy and political leaders proved to be
+bureaucracy and political leaders proved to be as technology savvy

 ministry.
 The only time a Punjab politician or bureaucrat opens